 Torch Brightness and Lumens

-A torch’s brightness is usually measured in lumens, and LED torches tend to be very bright.
-In general, the higher the lumens, the brighter the torch and the longer its range.
+A torch’s brightness is usually measured in lumens, and LED bulbs tend to be very bright.
+In general, the higher the lumens, the brighter the torch and the more impressive its beam strength.

-That said, some torches use specially developed technology, such as the Ledlenser Professional LED Torch.
-This model only produces 450 lumens yet incorporates ‘Smart Light Technology’ so its beam can reach up to 420m.
+That said, some of the best torches use specially developed technology, such as the Ledlenser Professional LED Torch.
+This model only produces 450 max lumens yet incorporates ‘Smart Light Technology’ so its beam range reaches up to 420 m.

 As you can see, lumens can be a helpful indicator of a torch’s potential, but they may not tell the whole story.
 It also depends what filters and technologies are involved.
 Therefore, don’t feel pressured to spend lots of money on a torch with a high lumen count, as reviews on other products might indicate cheaper models that are just as effective.

 For everyday use, such as camping or searching for things in the shed, 450 lumens should suffice.
-Higher lumen torches are helpful if you live rurally, and some of my recommendations can produce up to 4000 lumens!
+Higher lumen torches are helpful if you live rurally, and some of the torches recommended on this page can deliver around 4000 lumens!

 Some torches come with blinking, strobe and SOS modes which are handy for attracting attention in an emergency.